colinpoulakos/CNIT-381-FinalProject/README.md

 ### Netmiko Commands
 These commands all use netmiko which is a python extentsion that enables for simplifies the proccess of creating SSH connections for programming networking devices
 - add loopback
-  - The add loopback command creates a new loopback on a networking device and assigns it an unused IP address
+  - The add loopback command creates a new loopback on a networking device and assigns it the IP address you specify
 - show dhcp
   - The show dhcp command returns the output of the show dhcp command being ran on a networking device